Current Status: Australian Travel Ban Extended to 17 September 2021

-The travel bans on Australian citizens and permanent residents leaving the country which was originally put in place between 18 March 2020 and 17 June 2020 has now been extended until 17 September 2020 by the Australian government.
+The travel bans on Australian citizens and permanent residents leaving the country which was originally put in place on the 18 March 2020 and has been continuously extended has now been extended further.

 If you are an Australian citizen or permanent resident, you can only leave Australia if you successfully apply for an exemption to be exempted from the COVID-19 travel restrictions.

 If you are a temporary visa holder, or looking to enter Australia on a temporary visa you must be granted an exemption before you are permitted to enter Australia.

 Criteria which allows you to be exempt and apply for a Travel Ban Exemption

 If you are wanting to travel outside of Australia whilst the travel ban is in effect, you will need to satisfy one of the below criteria’s in order to submit an exemption from the government’s travel restrictions.